UVADS/DS-3001/07_ML_Eval_Metrics/Model_Metrics_Lab_Updated.md

 Keys to Success:
 * Thoughtfully creating a question that aligns with the dataset and classification
 * Using the evaluation metrics correctly - we are focusing in classification not regression
 * Evaluation is not about the metrics per say, but what they mean, speaking through your question in light of the evaluation metrics is the primary objective of this lab.
 Think of yourself as a "model detective" that works to leave no stone unturned!
+* Remember, be patience and double check your code or you might find yourself in real shiitake, :)